How is asthma affected by the flu?

 If you do get the flu and find that your asthma symptoms are getting worse, you should visit your doctor.

-While it is not the case that people who suffer from asthma are more susceptible to catching flu, the symptoms of flu can make asthma worse in many cases.
+While it is not the case that people who have asthma are more susceptible to catching flu, the symptoms of flu can make asthma worse in many cases.